Contents

 It also pays to get your hands dirty every once in a while.
 While it’s true that you can’t always avoid the mechanic, you’d be surprised at how many jobs you can do yourself if you follow some guidelines (and your owner’s manual).

-2. Cut out the designer java
+2. Cut Out the Designer Java

-Coffee is essential, but buying it at the fancy coffee shop isn't.
+Coffee is essential, but buying it at the fancy coffee shop isn’t.
 Coffee is easy to make and you can select from a large number of brands – even ones from your favourite coffee shop – and brew your own cuppa joe.
-If you buy a $2 coffee five days a week and work on average 249 days a year, that’s $498 annually on coffee.
-And if you buy something fancier, like a latte, you’re looking at least double that.

 In contrast, a home brewed coffee is about $0.65 a cup, or about $162 a year.
 Make brewing a coffee and preparing a healthy breakfast part of your morning, rather than rushing to the coffee shop and grabbing a pastry.